We pollute

 Educate ourselves and our members, hold public conferences, targeted workshops in schools, etc.

-Sharing valuable data, knowledge and experiences with communities (such as the scientific, environmental and sailing communities) and the general public, mainly through social media, books and documentaries to raise awareness.
+Share data, knowledge and experiences with communities and the public to raise awareness.

 Collaborate and Partner

-Are you part of the scientific community or an organisation that could be interested in our project and setting up a partnership?
-If so, please contact us — we look forward to collaborating with you for the benefit of our oceans.
+Part of the scientific community or an organisation that could be interested in our collaboration and setting up a partnership?
+Please contact us — we look forward to collaborating with you for the benefit of our oceans.

 Help and Contribute